mseag/pt-progress/README.md

 # pt-progress
-Utilities to transfer a project's status from an MS Office document of either:
+Utilities to transfer a project's quarterly report status from an MS Office document of either:
   * "Progress" sheet from a "**Planning & Progress**" Excel spreadsheet
   * MS Word file